Astin-A/CNormalMap/README.md

  - Convert greyscale buffer to a normal map

 Possible features to add
- - SIMD version of normal map generation
+ - CIMD version of normal map generation
  - Filtering options for normal map generation (ie: 3x3 sobel, etc)
  - Blurring functionality.
 But most likely this will be made in a seperate library.
 I'd prefer to keep this simple.